Kitware/CMake/Help/command/find_package.rst

 full command signature and details of the search process.
 Project maintainers wishing to provide a package to be found by this command are encouraged to read on.

-The command has two modes by which it searches for packages: "Module" mode and "Config" mode.
-Module mode is available when the command is invoked with the above `basic signature`_.
-CMake searches for a file called ``Find<PackageName>.cmake`` in the :variable:`CMAKE_MODULE_PATH` followed by the CMake installation.
-If the file is found, it is read and processed by CMake.
-It is responsible for finding the package, checking the version, and producing any needed messages.
-Many find-modules provide limited or no support for versioning; check the module documentation.
-If no module is found and the ``MODULE`` option is not given the command proceeds to Config mode.

 The complete Config mode command signature is::